PierreLeHen/RoboticProject/README.md

 #### For real world ####

-# To create the map:
+# To create the map
 rosrun gmapping slam_gmapping scan:/scan

-# To save the map:
+# To save the map
 rosrun map_server map_saver -f 'name of the file'

 # To launch AMCL + move base